-Troops, Patrols and Scouts are highly encouraged to participate in a service project sometime during the week.
-There are many service opportunities available at Wente all year-round.
-Scouts and leaders can find more information about Finney Valley Lumber Company and other service opportunities on page 46 of this guide or visit the Wente Scout Reservation Camp Office Staff.
+Service is one of the cornerstones of the scouting world.
+Giving back to our communities.
+At our Camp home Troops, Patrols and individual Scouts are highly encouraged to participate in a service project sometime during the week.
+There are many service opportunities available at Wente all year-round as well through our Work Weekends (see below).
+Scouts and Leaders can find more information about Finney Valley Lumber Company and other service opportunities later in this guide or visit the Wente Scout Reservation Camp Office Staff.